9204A-B/OverUnder/README.md

 * Corrected automatic catapult launching
 * Corrected Auton code

-Make sure that functions like ...set_turn_velocity() is set as (x, PERCENT) otherwise it will be in RPM and will behave differnently from expected
+Make sure that functions like ...set_turn_velocity() is set as (x, PERCENT) otherwise it will be in RPM and will behave differently from expected
 Programming skills barrier jumping works

 ## Authors